-Minor unsporting conduct is defined as behavior that may be disruptive to a person at the tournament, but that has no significant impact on the operation of the tournament in any way.
+Minor unsporting conduct is defined as behavior that may be disruptive to a person at the tournament, but has no significant impact on the operation of the tournament in any way.

-- (A) A player uses profanity in the presence of a parent or young player. - (B) A player loudly demands to a judge that her opponent receive a penalty.
+- (A) A player uses excessively vulgar and profane language. - (B) A player repeatedly and inappropriately demands to a judge that her opponent receive a penalty.

 Different levels of unsporting conduct should be penalized accordingly.
-The head judge is always the final authority on what constitutes unsporting conduct and is free to interpret the guidelines as he or she sees.
+The head judge is the final authority on what constitutes unsporting conduct.